ansys/pysherlock/doc/source/contributing.rst

       # Activate it in Windows Powershell
       .venv\Scripts\Activate.ps1

-   If you require additional information on virutal environments, see the official Python `venv <https://docs.python.org/3/library/venv.html>`_ topic.
+   If you require additional information on virtual environments, see the official Python `venv <https://docs.python.org/3/library/venv.html>`_ topic.

 #.
 To make sure you have the latest version of `pip <https://pypi.org/project/pip/>`_,
-   run thi command:
+   run this command:

    .. code:: bash